dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		structure.
 If all the faces have the same color there is only one Material object.
 		But for example if only single face have different color, there are Material objects for all faces, but there is no color for object.
 So in this case the color for object cannot be determined, so will be returned as empty string "".

-### setColor(iObj, iFaceIndex, iColor, iAttribute="color"):
+### setColor(iObj, iFaceIndex, iColor, iAttribute="color", iType="kernel"):

 	Description: